NREL-Sienna/PowerSystems.jl/docs/src/index.md

 - Network Matrices calculations
 - Utilities for fast iterations of components to develop models

 `PowerSystems.jl` documentation and code are organized according to the needs of different users depending on their skillset and requirements.
 In broad terms there are three categories:

-- **Modeler**: Users that want to use `PowerSystems.jl` to develop a new data set for a particular analysis or experiment.
+- **Modeler**: Users that want to run a particular analysis or experiment and use `PowerSystems.jl` to develop data sets.

 - **Model Developer**: Users that want to develop custom components and structs in order to exploit `PowerSystems.jl` features to produce custom data sets.